-The following chart compares the average amount of RAM in use by a security product during a scan.
+The following chart compares the average amount of RAM in use by an Internet Security product during a scan.
 This average is taken from a sample of ten memory snapshots taken at roughly 12 seconds apart.
 Products with lower idle RAM usage are considered better performing products in this category.